evenmn/avbmc/docs/tutorial/particles.rst

 Adding particles
 ----------------

-A single particle can be added to the system by its element type and position,
+A single particle can be added to the box by its element type and position,

 .. code-block:: python